Tony Labranche: Political career

 In April 2020 Labranche was selected to serve as an alternate delegate for Bernie Sanders at the 2020 Democratic National Convention.
 This position gave him a seat on the New Hampshire Democratic Party State Committee.

 While finishing his senior year of high school Labranche ran unsuccessfully for the Souhegan Cooperative School Board.
 Labranche then pursued a seat in the New Hampshire House of Representatives as a member of the Democratic Party.
 Labranche won that bid, and took office on December 3, 2020.
 Labranche served on the State-Federal Relations & Veterans Affairs Committee.

 In 2021 Labranche ran for Rules Committee of the New Hampshire Democratic Party.
 In the same year Labranche ran again for a seat on the Souhegan Cooperative School Board unsuccessfully.

 In 2022 Labranche announced that he would leave the Democratic Party and caucus as an Independent.
 He cited issues with New Hampshire Democratic Party Chair Raymond Buckley, Joe Biden's COVID-19 response, and the two-party system as reasons for his departure.
 He caucused with fellow independent Ellen Read throughout the remainder of the term.

 On August 8, 2022, Labranche resigned from the New Hampshire House of Representatives.

 Labranche unsuccessfully ran for Speaker of the New Hampshire House of Representatives in 2022.

 On May 20, 2023, Labranche was elected to the Commission de la citoyenneté du Bloc Québécois at the Bloc Québécois party congress.

 On January 6, 2024, Labranche was selected as a primary delegate for the Marianne Williamson 2024 presidential campaign.
 Williamson did not meet the threshold to receive any delegates in New Hampshire.

 In 2022, Labranche ran for Hillsborough County Register of Probate as a member of the Democratic Party and lost.

 In February 2025, Labranche announced he was running for First Vice Chair of the New Hampshire Democratic Party.

 Political Positions

 Labranche was considered a progressive representative.

 Constitutional Reform

 In 2022, Labranche proposed eight constitutional amendments to the New Hampshire Constitution.
 One such constitutional amendment was to make the New Hampshire Constitution gender-neutral.
 Additionally, Labranched proposed a constitutional amendment to lower the age requirement to serve in the New Hampshire Senate from 30 to 25.
-Additionally, Labranche introduced a constitutional amendment to imposed a fifteen term term limit on serving in either chamber of the New Hampshire General Court.
+Additionally, Labranche introduced a constitutional amendment to impose a fifteen year term limit on serving in either chamber of the New Hampshire General Court.